AFRUCA 25 For 25 Project: Honouring Survivors of Modern Slavery and Human Trafficking

 So many people have passed through our doors in all that time.
 Many are still in contact with us.
 Some are not.

 I have often wondered - how do we measure the long term impact of all the work we did with the survivors?
 How can we be sure that the support we provided 15, 20 or 10 years ago has been instrumental in someone’s journey up till the present day?
+Simply put, how can we be certain that our work has helped to change lives for the better?

 To collate all this data, I am delighted we are launching the 25for25 project at AFRUCA.